Introduction To Systems Thinking (For Practical People)

 - Check your refrigerator weekly for expired food.

-- cleaning your fridge monthly.
+- Clean your fridge monthly.

 As you have seen in this example, we didn’t use many advanced systems concepts from this web guide.
 We just applied basic systems mapping and used leverage points/constraints to get things going.
 The rest was just using common sense.

-If you want to take your systems thinking skills to a really high level, you need to become a student of the game.
+If you want to take your systems thinking skills to a high level, you need to become a student of the game.

 - Explore the system dynamics of ant colonies